Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 Automated functional testing has become indispensable to the SDLC, enabling teams to deliver high-quality products faster and more efficiently.
 This guide delves into automated functional testing, exploring its benefits, methodologies, and tools, focusing on how the HeadSpin Platform can elevate your testing practices.

-Introduction to Automated Functional Testing
+What is Automated Functional Testing

 Automated functional testing involves using automated tools to execute test cases that validate the functionality of software applications.
 Unlike manual testing, which requires human intervention, automated testing leverages scripts and software to perform repetitive and complex tasks, ensuring the application behaves as expected.